-Elsa serves as Field Representative on the staff of US Senator Martin Heinrich.
-Formerly the Director of Performing Arts at the National Hispanic Cultural Center, she has spent more than 35 years working in theatre around the world as writer, director, producer, performer, and educator.
+Elsa serves as the Deputy Directorr of Arts and Culture for the City of Albuquerque.
+She was previously a Field Representative on the staff of US Senator Martin Heinrich and the Director of Performing Arts at the National Hispanic Cultural Center.
+She has spent more than 35 years working in theatre around the world as writer, director, producer, performer, and educator.

 While at the NHCC Elsa co-founded Circo Latino Summer Institute as well as dozens of other projects and programs.
 She has been co-facilitator of the Cultivating Women’s Leadership retreat through Bioneers, and a co-founder of the Women Leading Change initiative.
 A certified life coach and member of the Kellogg Foundation funded Coaches for Equity and Transformation cohort, Elsa also served as an Artistic Director and Core Artist of Tricklock Company and is a member of the Sofia Center’s Wild Leadership facilitation team.